hkiang01/hkiang01.github.io/content/kubernetes/wildcard-certs.md

 ```

 12. You can now guard your service using your newly created cert.
 Here's an example of [TLS termination](https://kubernetes.github.io/ingress-nginx/examples/tls-termination/) using [ingress-nginx](ingress-nginx/README.md)

+13. Oh yeah, you probably want to delete your NGINX web server instance so as not keeping your TLS secrets "exposed"....